Gogoro/Gogoro/README.md

 # Hello 👋

-My name is Ole Herland and I'm a Full Stack developer from Norway 🇳🇴
+My name is Ole Herland, and I'm a Full Stack developer from Norway 🇳🇴.

-You know when they say Full Stack developers are unicorns because they can do frontend, backend and infrastructure?
-Well, I've pushed that even further 🤪 I've founded and sold multiple companies and really been loving learning all I can from the process - as an example, I've done all the accounting for all the companies for many years 🤓 The insights you get from that is amazing!
+You know when they say Full Stack developers are unicorns because they can do frontend, backend, and infrastructure?
+Well, I've pushed that even further 🤪.
+I've founded and sold multiple companies and have really loved learning all I can from the process.
+As an example, I've managed all the accounting for these companies for many years 🤓.
+The insights you get from that are amazing!

 Does that make me a 🦄?
 I'll let you decide.